-By virtue of the analysis in Section 3.4 and Section 3.5, we know that sub-features $\phi_{65} \!\sim \!\phi_{76}$, $\phi_{77} \!\sim \!\phi_{88}$, and $\phi_{89} \!\sim \!\phi_{100}$ are the most suitable for FPD.
-However, it will be time-consuming if we directly adopt the original method in \cite{NVT2021} to calculate $\rho(\delta_{i,j})$.
-Thus, we analyzed the three sub-features and proposed IFPD in Section 3.5.
-For simplicity, let OFPD-S1, OFPD-S2, OFPD-S3, and OFPD-CS denote four original cost calculation methods, where the first three are based on $\phi_{65} \!\sim \!\phi_{76}$, $\phi_{77} \!\sim \!\phi_{88}$, and $\phi_{89} \!\sim \!\phi_{100}$ respectively and the last one is a combined version of the first three.
-Accordingly, the improved methods are denoted by IFPD-S1, IFPD-S2, IFPD-S3, and IFPD-CS, respectively.
-To demonstrate the effectiveness of IFPD, we randomly selected some meshes from the PSB, PMN, and TSM datasets, and then calculated vertex-changing costs with different cost calculation methods when $\boldsymbol{I}=\{\frac{-6}{10^{k^*}},\cdots,\frac{-1}{10^{k^*}},0,\frac{1}{10^{k^*}},\cdots,\frac{6}{10^{k^*}}\}$.
-Table \ref{tab2} lists the time consumption of each method on each mesh.
-From Table \ref{tab2}, we can see that the OFPD-based methods are so time-consuming that processing meshes with more than 7000 vertices take more than one hour, but the usage of the IFPD series can remarkably speed up the cost calculation.
+Based on the analysis in Section 3.4 and Section 3.5, we have identified that subfeatures $\phi_{65} \sim \phi_{76}$, $\phi_{77} \sim \phi_{88}$, and $\phi_{89} \sim \phi_{100}$ are the most appropriate for the FPD design.
+However, computing $\rho(\delta_{ij})$ for all vertices and $\delta_{ij} \in \boldsymbol{I}$ with the original method in \cite{NVT2021} is excessively time-consuming.
+In Section 3.5, we further analyze the three subfeatures and propose an improved version called IFPD.
+We use the notations OFPD-S1, OFPD-S2, and OFPD-S3 to refer to the three original cost calculation methods based on $\phi_{65} \sim \phi_{76}$, $\phi_{77} \sim \phi_{88}$, and $\phi_{89} \sim \phi_{100}$, respectively.
+Correspondingly, we denote the improved methods as IFPD-S1, IFPD-S2, and IFPD-S3.
+To showcase the effectiveness of the IFPD series, we randomly select several meshes from the PSB, PMN, and TSM datasets, and we calculate the vertex-changing cost by using various cost calculation methods with $\boldsymbol{I}=\{\frac{-6}{10^{k_d}},\cdots,\frac{-1}{10^{k_d}},0,\frac{1}{10^{k_d}},\cdots,\frac{6}{10^{k_d}}\}$.
+Table \ref{tab2} presents the time consumed by each method on each mesh.
+It is evident from the table that the OFPD-based methods are excessively time-consuming, as processing meshes with more than 7000 vertices can take more than an hour.
+In contrast, the IFPD series significantly accelerates the cost calculation process.